bcgov/MyGovBC-notification-server/docs/_docs/api-config.md

 * outcome

-  For admin request, update the config item requested; forbidden otherwise
+  For admin request, update the config item requested if all required fields are populated; forbidden for user request

 ## Delete a Configuration